What Is a Taper Haircut and Taper vs Fade Comparison

 Length transition | More conservative, gradual | Can be dramatic and abrupt |

-Technique | Can be cut freer with blending | Use smaller clippers |
+Technique | Can be cut more freely with blending | Use smaller clippers |

 Barber requirement | Require fewer barber trips | Requires regular trims |

-Focus | Focuses styling on top | Draws more attention to the blended transition area |
+Focus | Focuses on styling on top | Draws more attention to the blended transition area |

 Styling options | More | Fewer |